monsoonmaelstrom/book2/book2.md

 “Done,” she agrees.
 “I can’t believe you thought you could just thrust your way into a weaving, daughter,” she says derisively.

-Finally I feel Davy’s magic evaporate, and I tell her, “I was trying to be quick.
-I can’t reconstruct a*weaving* quickly.”
+Finally I feel Davy’s magic evaporate, and I tell her, “I. Have.
+A. Name.
+And I was trying to be quick.
+I can’t reconstruct a *weaving* quickly.”

 “Perhaps you should have practiced then.
 It’s like I’ve taught you nothing,” she says, rising.